 IHG has not confirmed it yet, but some threat intelligence companies on Twitter say that at least 15 IHG employees and 4,030 user accounts on the company’s internal network were compromised.

 It’s believed that a leading hotel brand has been the victim of a cyber attack.
-Cybersecurity experts suspect that the hotel may have been a victim of ransomware.
+Hotel cyber security experts suspect that the hotel may have been a victim of ransomware.

 This is a worrying development, as it highlights the vulnerability of large companies to cybercrime.
 The hotel brand has not yet released any relevant attack details, but it highlights the extent of customer data compromises.